ansible/ansible/CODING_GUIDELINES.md

 Testing
 =======

-  * Much of ansible's testing needs are in integration, not unit tests.
+  * Much of Ansible's testing needs are in integration, not unit tests.
 Add module tests there.
   * That being said, there are unit tests too!
   * Code written must absolutely pass tests (i.e. "make tests")
   * You should anticipate any error paths in your code and test down those error paths.